sec-fortress/Practical-Ethical-Hacking-Notes/Buffer Overflow/Finding the Right Module.md

 ![](https://i.imgur.com/grMUgTO.png)

-The next thing to do us to set up a breakpoint, just click on the line and
+The next thing to do us to set up a break point, just click on the line and press "f2" on your keyboard and the `625011af` should be highlighted with light blue